Wondering if it’s safe to exercise during pregnancy? Here in Colorado Springs, we have so many people who are health-conscious.

 There is old information that you will still find online about not getting your heart rate above 140 when you’re pregnant.
 Frankly, that information is outdated and not applicable anymore.

 Again, just to listen to your body.
 If your body is telling you to slow down, then you need to slow down a little bit.

 Are There Times To Not Exercise When Pregnant?

 Now there are times that I suggest taking a break from exercising.

 For example, high-risk pregnancy patients should not exercise while pregnant.

 If there are concerns about pre-term labor, or if we’re worried about a baby that’s not growing well, then we may need to modify exercise at that point.

 But for women who don’t have a high-risk pregnancy, then it is healthy to exercise, and it is okay to push yourself a little bit.

 Exercises To Avoid While Pregnant

-There is a few exercises and activities that if you’re pregnant, you will want to avoid.
+There are a few exercises and activities that, if you’re pregnant, you will want to avoid.